What is the Madrid system of trademark registration?

 “Designated Contracting Party” is the country that is a party to the Madrid Protocol, which is designated in the international application.

-A “designation” is done by ticking a box in the international trademark application form, of one or more Contracting Parties, where it is intended to apply for protection of the mark.
+A “designation” is done by ticking a box in the international trademark application form, of one or more contracting parties, where the applicant intends to apply for protection of the mark.

 What is a Subsequent Designation?

 “Subsequent Designation” means an extension of the geographical scope of protection after the mark has already been registered.
-A subsequent designation is made by indicating in the form the additional Contracting Parties for which protection is sought.
+A subsequent designation is made by indicating in the form the additional contracting parties in which protection is sought.